The Warriner School

-The Warriner School is a coeducational secondary school situated in Bloxham, Oxfordshire, England.
-The school was founded in 1971 and now has 1,500 pupils in the 11–18 age range, having opened a sixth form in September 2013.
+The Warriner School is a coeducational secondary school in Bloxham, Oxfordshire, England.
+The school opened in 1971 and now has 1,500 pupils in the 11–18 age range, having opened a sixth form in September 2013.
 It has Technology College status and serves the villages in the northern half of the Cherwell District.
-It is notable for operating a large school farm.
+It has a large school farm.

-The school is named after Doreen Warriner who was born nearby and is buried in Bloxham.
+History

+The school opened in 1971, as part of changes to educational provision in Banbury.
+Hook Norton Secondary School was closed, and half the pupils transferred to the Warriner School and the others to Chipping Norton Comprehensive School.
+Children at Windmill School in Deddington also transferred to the Warriner School, though the Windmill School site became an annexe to the Warriner School.
+It also meant that children in Bloxham no longer had to travel to the Banbury School.
+On opening, there were 500 pupils attending Warriner School.
+The new school had cost £400,000 to build.
+The school was named after the Warriner family, who had farmed the land on which the school was built, and particularly Henry Warriner.
+An alternative name, the Beauchamp-Fiennes School, was rejected by prospective pupils, who feared being called the BFs.

 Farming and rural studies

 The school premises contain a farm, 120 acre in size and fully organic for livestock and grassland.
 The school has won the NFU's Rural School Of The Year Award 2005 and SSAT's Most Improved Schools Club Award 2005–06.
 The farm sells its produce, including, meat, eggs, and livestock, although school farm produce is not used for student consumption.
 In late 2015, the Warriner School farm shop closed down due to lack of sales.
 The farm itself still runs.

-The Warriner Farm is also used for educational purposes for the students of The Warriner School.